094459/newsletter-oss-projects/README.md

 **sample-cost-per-transaction**

 [sample-cost-per-transaction](https://github.com/aws-samples/sample-cost-per-transaction) - is a repo that provides a cost intelligence solution that correlates application performance traces with Infrastructure costs, providing unprecedented transaction-level visibility to drive strategic business decisions. (#213)

+**sample-inventory-monitor-fim**

+[sample-inventory-monitor-fim](https://aws-oss.beachgeek.co.uk/4nc) this sample demonstrates how to use AWS Systems Manager (SSM) Inventory to monitor file changes on Amazon EC2 instances, forward findings to AWS Security Hub, and store them in Amazon Security Lake for centralised analysis and visualisation.(#217)

 **sample-service-quotas-replicator-for-aws**